Call for an appointment

-Dr. Richard Vermillion is one of the few members of the American Academy of Dental Sleep Medicine in the region.
+Dr. Richard Vermillion is one of the few Qualified Dentists of the American Academy of Dental Sleep Medicine in the region.

 Patients come for treatment from Carbon, Schuylkill, Lehigh and Northampton counties because he is a trusted provider for referring physicians and has the knowledge, skills and compassion for guiding them through treatment.